 - Heirloom, Non-Hybrid, Non-GMO seeds

 While the beets are growing you can pick up to a third of the leaves and use them fresh or cooked.
-When the beet roots are 2-3" in diameter, it is time to harvest them.
-Pull or dig them up, and cut off the stems.
-Leave on a 1-2" of stem if you are going to store the roots.
+When the roots are 2-3” in diameter, start harvesting them.
+Pull or dig them up, and cut off the stems to prevent dehydration from starting.